-As stated above, FSANZ has prepared a draft variation to permit the use of the enzyme as a processing aid in the manufacture and/or processing of meat, vegetable and seafood products.
 The express permission for the enzyme to be used as a processing aid would also provide the permission for its potential presence in the food for sale as a food produced using gene technology.
-The enzyme is a food produced using gene technology for Code purposes as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code)3.
+The enzyme is a food produced using gene technology according to the Code as it is derived from 'an organism that has been modified using gene technology' (see subsection 1.1.2-2(3) of the Code).

-2.2.2 Enzyme and source microorganism nomenclature
+2.2.2 Enzyme nomenclature, source microorganism nomenclature, and specifications